-Sky Ridge will continue to coordinate care for our patients, especially those identified as high risk.
+The hospital plans to continue to coordinate care for its patients, especially those identified as high risk.
 We will incorporate patient and family education about continuing care into our discharge processes.
+The Medical Center of Aurora leadership will also continue holding extended length of stay meetings with key leaders to remove barriers from complex cases for our most atrisk patients.

-Additionally, Sky Ridge Case Management staff maintain excellent working relationships with providers of HHC, SNF, LTAC and IRF.
+Additionally, The Medical Center of Aurora Case Management staff maintain excellent working relationships with providers of HHC, SNF, LTAC and IRF.
 There is sharing of patient information as well as communication about best practices.
+The goal through the development of the Plus Care Network is to strenghten these relationships with our post acute care providers and to provide more efficient, quality care to our most vulnerable patients that previously were overlooked by community agencies/facilities.

-9. ä а.
-Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health center, another community organization or any other external organization)?
+Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health center, another community organization or any other external organization)? ☐ Yes b.
+If yes, please complete the following chart, including listing the partner organization; listing the type of organization; indicating whether the hospital has previously partnered with the organization; and providing a high-level summary of the expected role of the organization in intervention's leadership and implementation.

-⊠ Yes

-□ No